Meet Chloe

 - Chloe Ayissi-Etoh

 Chloe's clearest turning point came wrapped in a pretty stressful challenge.
-Three months, eight outfits, no funding, and a team of fourteen peers she pulled together herself.
+She had three months to create eight outfits, with no funding and a team of fourteen peers she pulled together herself.

 "Walking into the gym, anxiety hit as everyone looked at me," she recalls.
-The days that followed kept her on her toes.
+The days that followed pushed her to think fast and lead in real time.
 One afternoon, she was teaching models how to pivot in heels.
-The next, she was working with makeup artists to create cohesive looks across different skin tones.
+Next, she was working with makeup artists to create cohesive looks across different skin tones.
 And then came the setbacks: missing materials, chaotic rehearsals, and last-minute changes.
-She handled each one calmly, delegating and solving problems as they came up.
+She handled each one calmly, delegating and solving problems as they arose.

 What she took away from that experience went beyond a successful show.
 "No amount of planning replaces the ability to adapt.
 Getting over that discomfort transformed how I collaborate."
-It also showed her something about herself she hadn't fully recognized before, a real gift for mentoring, for drawing out creativity, and for helping people tell their stories through what they wear.
+It also showed her something about herself she hadn't fully recognized before, a real gift for mentoring and creativity.

 Every project she takes on starts in the same place: with a question.
 What is this piece for?
 What is it trying to say?
 From there, she builds moodboards pulling from architecture, landscapes, and textures, sketches out multiple directions, orders fabric samples, and works through the toile process until something real starts to take shape.

 Chloe is candid about where she is right now: her creativity is outpacing her technical skills.
 Draping is a big focus for her at the moment because she wants the freedom to design more intuitively.
-She's also putting real energy into marketing to grow her sales and build a community that actually connects with what she's making.
+She's also putting real energy into marketing to grow her sales and build a community that actually connects with her designs.

 "Just do THE thing.
 Don't waste time trying to make it perfect.
 Success will never be in reach if you don't take the next step, even if you don't feel ready."

 She's lived every word of that.
-From pulling together a no-budget fashion show to building a brand with real depth and intention, Chloe knows that the work itself is the teacher.
+Chloe knows that the work itself is the teacher.
 You just have to be willing to show up and start.

 Welcome to Hems & Brims, Chloe.
 We're glad to support you along your journey!